 "Support-leg"

-means an anti-rotation device permanently attached to a Child Restraint System creating a load path between the Child Restraint System and the vehicle structure.
+means an anti-rotation device permanently attached to an Enhanced Child Restraint System creating a load path between the Enhanced Child Restraint System and the vehicle structure.
 A support-leg shall be adjustable in length (Z direction) and may be additionally adjustable in other directions.

-"Support-leg foot" means one or more part(s) of the support-leg of the Child Restraint System intended (by design) to engage with the vehicle floor contact surface and designed to transmit the loading from the support-leg to the vehicle structure during a frontal impact.
+"Support-leg foot" means one or more part(s) of the support-leg of the Enhanced Child Restraint System intended (by design) to engage with the vehicle floor contact surface and designed to transmit the loading from the support-leg to the vehicle structure during a frontal impact.

 "Support-leg foot contact surface" means the surface of the support-leg foot physically in contact with the vehicle floor contact surface and designed to spread the loads across the vehicle structure.